slegras/EBAI2017/hands-on/hands-on.md

 ```bash
 cd 03-ChIPQualityControls
 ```
-3. Run Deeptools [plotFingerprint](http://deeptools.readthedocs.io/en/latest/content/tools/plotFingerprint.html) to draw the Lorenz curve
+3. Run Deeptools [plotFingerprint](http://deeptools.readthedocs.io/en/latest/content/tools/plotFingerprint.html) (Fidel et al, NAR, 2016) to draw the Lorenz curve
   * -b: List of indexed BAM files
   * -plot: File name of the output figure (extension can be either “png”, “eps”, “pdf” or “svg”)
 ```bash
 srun plotFingerprint -b ../02-Mapping/IP/SRR576933.bam ../02-Mapping/Control/SRR576938.bam -plot fingerprint.png
 ```
-4. Download the file fingerprint.png on your local machine (either with ssh or the program you used to upload your data on the server).
-Using a bash command it would look like this.
+4. Download the file fingerprint.png on your local machine (either with ` scp ` or Cyberduck).
+Using ` scp ` it would look like this.
 ```bash
 ### OPEN A NEW TERMINAL
 ## Go to the location on your computer, where you want to put the data